-- The Norwood Board of Health Sponsors a Monthly Child Health Care Conference offered at Hillsdale Borough Hall, 380 Hillsdale Avenue, Hillsdale, New Jersey.
-These services are provided on the 4th Wednesday of Every Month (by appointment) 10:00am-1:00pm in the Nurse's Office.
+These services are provided on the 4th Wednesday of Every Month (by appointment only!)
+10:00am-1:00pm in the Nurse's Office.
 To Schedule an appointment for your child, contact the Hillsdale Public Health Nurse, Marguerite Deppert, at 201.666.4800 ext.
 1528.

 Services available at the Child Health Conference Include:

-Physical Exams for Children from birth to six years old who are uninsured or have New Jersey Family Care A
+- Physical Exams for Children from birth to six years old who are uninsured or have New Jersey Family Care A

-- Immunizations for Vaccine Preventable Diseases from birth to 19 years old
+- Immunizations for Vaccine Preventable Diseases from 7 to 19 years old